Hillsboro, Oregon: Parks and recreation

 The Wingspan Event and Conference Center was completed in 2020 at the Westside Commons (formerly Washington County Fairgrounds) and hosts the annual county fair, among other events.

-Hillsboro's Department of Parks and Recreation operates more than 20 facilities, including the Gordon Faber Recreation Complex, which includes Hillsboro Stadium and Hillsboro Ballpark (formerly Ron Tonkin Field).
+Hillsboro's Department of Parks and Recreation operates more than 20 facilities, including the Gordon Faber Recreation Complex, which includes Hillsboro Stadium, Hillsboro Ballpark (formerly Ron Tonkin Field), and the Hillsboro Hops Ballpark.
 There are 23 parks, two sports complexes, the Walters Cultural Arts Center, the Shute Park Aquatic & Recreation Center, and three other mixed-use facilities.
 The city also owns the Jackson Bottom Wetlands Preserve along the Tualatin River on the south side of the community.